jiachen247/aws_csap_notes/csaa_study_guide_notes/chapter5.md

 does not aggreegate across regions but across Axa

-can be persisted to S3 if you want
+can be persisted to S3 if you want by default metrics are kept for 2 weeks

 5000 alarm limit per account